Blog TTP Cyber Security

 While the science of threat detection and mitigation is dynamic, there are still specific tactics, techniques, and procedures (TTPs) that attackers commonly employ.
 Understanding what they are can help you to mount an effective defense against them.

-As the name implies, there are three components to be found in the TPS category:
+As the name implies, there are three components to be found in the TTP category:

 - Tactics.
-These are the general, beginning-to-end strategies that threat actors use to gain access to valuable systems and information.
-In other words, this is the “how” of cyber attacks.
+These are the general, beginning-to-end strategies that threat actors use to access valuable systems and information.
+In other words, this is the “how” of cyberattacks.
 Hackers might choose to tap into confidential information or intrude into a website to accomplish their aims.

 - Techniques.
 These are the non-specific, intermediate methods or tools that a criminal will use to compromise your information.
 Phishing via email attachments is just one commonly employed example.

 - Procedures.
-These are the step-by-step descriptions of how the attacker plans to go about achieving their purpose.
+These are the detailed descriptions of how the attacker plans to go about achieving their purpose.
 In other words, how will the general techniques be carried out in detail?

-If your cybersecurity team has a good grasp on these three elements, attacks can be hunted down, identified and neutralized.
-Knowing a criminal’s tactics can help you to detect attacks at their initial stages and assist you in predicting future ones.
+If your cybersecurity team has a good grasp on these three elements, attacks can be hunted down, identified, and neutralized.
+Knowing a criminal’s tactics can help you detect attacks at their initial stages and assist you in predicting future ones.

-Conducting an analysis of TTPs can help your organization’s security team to learn specifically how criminals are going about planning and executing their operations.
+Analyzing TTPs can help your organization’s security team learn how criminals are planning and executing their operations.
 As a TTP goes through its life cycle, your cyber team can take the following actions: